Entropite/tpt-c-compiler/README.md

 ## `void __send_raw(int value, int location)`

-Stores the value 'a' at the address represented by the value 'b'.
+Stores the value 'value' at the address represented by 'location'.
 This method is mostly only used for debugging or for efficient manipulation of the terminal.

 - **Parameters**